-My wife and I live in Massachusetts and our house is in foreclosure.
+My wife and I live in Massachusetts, and our house is in foreclosure.
 The sale is coming up soon.
-I'd like to know if there is a way for us to get the house back if the foreclosure goes through.
-I heard from a friend that in some states the homeowner gets the right to repurchase or "redeem" the house after the foreclosure.
+I'd like to know if we can get the house back if the foreclosure goes through.
+I heard from a friend that the homeowner gets the right to repurchase or "redeem" the house after a foreclosure in some states.

-In some Massachusetts foreclosure cases, the homeowner gets the right to redeem the home after the foreclosure sale takes place.
-However, if your foreclosure is like most foreclosures in Massachusetts, you won't be able to get the home back after the foreclosure goes through.
-(You do, however, have up until the foreclosure sale occurs to pay off the full amount of the unpaid loan, which will stop the foreclosure.
-This is also called “redeeming” the home.)
+In some Massachusetts foreclosure cases, the homeowner gets the right to redeem the home after the foreclosure sale.
+But if your foreclosure is like most in Massachusetts, you won't be able to get the home back afterward.

-If your foreclosure is judicial (which means the lender files a lawsuit in court to foreclose your home) or by possession (which is a rarely used foreclosure process in Massachusetts), then you would get three years to redeem the property after the sale (Mass.
+If your foreclosure is judicial or by possession, which is a rarely used foreclosure process in Massachusetts, then you would get the right to redeem the property after the sale.
+(Mass.
 Gen. Laws ch.
 244, § 18).
-The foreclosing lender must keep possession of the property during these three years.

-In order to redeem, you'd have to pay the total amount owed on the mortgage, including interest, attorney's fees, and costs (Mass.
+To redeem, you'd have to pay the total amount owed on the mortgage, including interest, attorneys' fees, and costs.
+(Mass.
 Gen. Laws ch.
 244, § 19).

-If you can't afford to redeem the home before the sale (or after the foreclosure, if you get the right to redeem), there may be other options available to you to save the home -- if you act before the sale takes place.
-For example, you could potentially:
+If you can't afford to redeem the home before the sale (or after the foreclosure, if you get the right to redeem), other potential loss mitigation options include:

 Look into alternatives to foreclosure as soon as possible.